 What is pH?

-pH is a measure of the acidity or alkalinity of a solution.
-It is measured and assigned a value from 1 to 14.
-1 is the most acidic and 14 is the most alkaline or basic.
-The scale is divided in the middle with a value of 7 as the neutral value.
+Generally, the pH of something is the measure of the acidity or alkalinity of a solution.
+It is measured and assigned a value from 1 to 14, with 1 being the most acidic and 14 being the most alkaline or basic.
+A solution with a pH of 7 is neutral (fun fact: water has a pH of 7!).